RICO Defense Lawyer in Tampa

-As you can see from these examples, proving racketeering charges can be difficult.
-Joffe Law, P.A. will stand by your side and work tirelessly to defend your case if you have been charged or think you may be charged with any kind of RICO Act violations.
+As you can see from these examples, proving related charges can be difficult.
+Tampa racketeering defense attorney Joffe Law, P.A. will stand by your side and work tirelessly to defend your case if you have been charged or think you may be charged with any kind of RICO Act violations.

 At this point, you have probably recognized that the RICO Act coverage is complicated.
-Racketeering charges can only be defended by a Florida attorney who is familiar with the activities of the Tampa Federal Court and Attorney General’s Office.
-Joffe Law has knowledge about how RICO charges can be defended.
-We will make sure that your rights are protected every step along the way of your case.
-After reviewing the facts of your case, we may help you construct a position that shows you did not commit or conspire to commit the activities that you are charged with.
-Another successful defense that we might discuss with you is that you were not acting to benefit a criminal enterprise.
+Racketeering charges can only be defended by a Tampa racketeering lawyer who is familiar with the activities of the Federal Court and Attorney General’s Office.
+Joffe Law will make sure that your rights are protected every step along the way of your case.
+After reviewing the facts of your case, we could help you construct a position that shows you did not commit or conspire to commit the activities that you are charged with.
+Another successful defense could be that you were not acting to benefit a criminal enterprise.

 Charges brought against you by the U.S. District Attorney’s office in Tampa in violation of the RICO Act can be very serious.
 The penalties for this serious white collar crime can be very costly, and the years of imprisonment can be many if you are convicted in Hillsborough County.